Quick Pick: Best Dog Paw Washer

 While you may not mind if your pooch gets a little dirty, you certainly don’t want him tracking dirt all over your home.
-This means you need to clean off your dog’s paws before letting him inside.

 There are a number of different ways you can clean your dog’s feet, but the easiest and most effective way to do so is with the help of a paw washer.

 Paw washers are small devices that are designed to make it easy to clean your dog’s feet before going in the house (or your car).
 There are a few different styles employed by various manufacturers, but most involve some type of water reservoir which features soft bristles to help dislodge stubborn bits of dirt or mud.